 However, for effective starting and cold weather operation, a little extra care is necessary.
 The information below outlines steps that can minimize the effect that cold weather may have on starting and operation of your engine.
-See your authorized engine distributor or servicing dealer for additional information and local availability of cold weather aids.
+See your John Deere dealer for additional information and local availability of cold weather aids

-Use Grade No. 1-D Fuel
+Use Winter Grade Fuel

-When temperatures fall below 5°C (40°F), Grade No. 1-D fuel is best suited for cold weather operation.
-Grade No. 1-D fuel has a lower cloud point and a lower pour point.
+When temperatures fall below 5°C (40°F), winter grade fuel (Grade No. 1-D fuel in North America) is best suited for cold weather operation.
+Winter grade fuel has a lower cloud point and a lower pour point.